Garcia vows to demand timeline on Santos Ethics probe ‘every single day’

 In a letter to McCarthy on Thursday, Garcia quoted the Speaker, who told reporters earlier this week that he wants the Ethics Committee to “move rapidly” in its investigation of Santos.

-“Given your promises of swift action by the Ethics Committee, I hope that you will clarify the timeline by which we can expect the Ethics Committee to ‘move rapidly’ so that the House can take a transparent vote on whether Mr. Santos deserves to continue to serve as a member of this body,” Garcia, who introduced the expulsion resolution, wrote.
+“Given your promises of swift action by the Ethics Committee, I hope that you will clarify the timeline by which we can expect the Ethics Committee to ‘move rapidly’ so that the House can take a transparent vote on whether Mr. Santos deserves to continue to serve as a member of this body,” Garcia, who introduced the expulsion resolution, wrote in the letter.

 “And if he does not take action and give us a public timeline or not take action soon on this Ethics investigation, he’s gonna continue to hear from those of us on the floor and through and through legislation and removing Santos,” Garcia said.